TomasHubelbauer/webrtc-bridge/README.md

 Use it instead of clearing the SDP+ICE value under the OTP once connected.

 ### Lock the worker CORS origin to the final address of the frame site

+### Handle disconnects by reconnecting on the signaling server using the TOTP

+### Run the offerer peer on the NUC and add health checks to the script runner